"...unique, charming, at times hilarious, but most importantly, human."

 — Lawrence B. Johnson, The Detroit News - Joe Keller in All My Sons

-The Mystery of Irma Vep
+Jane/Edgar in The Mystery of Irma Vep

 Sage delights in the depravity and humor of his character.
 His agile moves and sharp comic timing ground his performance.